Best Gaming Routers 2019 – Buying Guide and Router Reviews

 As an example, those searching for specialty models might want to have a look at the DIR-890L by D-Link, an attention-grabbing model in a futuristic metal case which comes with a decent combination of features such as a tri-band AC3200 operation.
 Its wireless range and throughput may not be at the very top but are good enough to be considered seriously given its sub-$300 pricing, and its sharp metallic-red finish doesn’t hurt either.

 Runner-up: ASRock G10 Gaming Router

 That said, this model’s delivered hardware and firmware doesn’t seem to be as forward-leaning as certain of the other routers tested in this review.
-But the ASRock company has the means and technology to challenge the dominant market players, if they’re ready to push their newest products into the mass-market channels and establish their name as a value networking brand.
+But the ASRock company has the means and technology to challenge the dominant market players if they’re ready to push their newest products into the mass-market channels and establish their name as a valuable networking brand.

 Best High-End Gaming Router

 The following gaming routers are considered high-end and they can easily cost over $300.
 They will deliver the highest performance and the longest signal range in their class.
 The Netgear Nighthawk X8 is one of the best gaming routers for XBOX One and PS4.
 It has an incredible range and speed and not to mention a 6-port LAN feature.
 It’s the best tri-band WiFI router out there today!

 Easily the best router for PC gaming.
 Of the two models which reached for the top, the new Nighthawk X8 from Netgear gets our pick as the best high-end router for gamers, while the new RT-AC5300 from Asus performed well enough to earn mention as a remarkable alternative.
 We judged the top wireless coverage and polished firmware of Netgear to be more relevant to gamers’ needs than the faster transfer throughput and sophisticated management options of ASUS, but it doesn’t mean the latter didn’t have some winning aspects of its own.